subquery/subql/docs/run/run.md

 npm install -g @subql/query
 ```

-### Runing the Query service
+### Running the Query service

 ````
 export DB_HOST=localhost
 subql-query --name <project_name> --playground
 ````
-Make sure the project name is same as the project name when you [initialize the project](../quickstart/quickstart.md#initialise-the-starter-subquery-project).
-Also check the environment variables are correct.
+Make sure the project name is the same as the project name when you [initialize the project](../quickstart/quickstart.md#initialise-the-starter-subquery-project).
+Also, check the environment variables are correct.

 After running the subql-query service successfully, open your browser and head to `http://localhost:3000`.
 You should see a GraphQL playground showing in the Explorer and the schema that is ready to query.